cheran99/Azure-Multi-Tier-App/README.md

         --src-path "C:/Windows/System32/Azure-Multi-Tier-App/backend.zip"
 ```

-This will deploy the backend application from the ZIP package to the Azure Web Service.
+This will deploy the backend application from the ZIP package to the Azure App Service.

 On the same terminal in PowerShell, change the directory to the `ansible` directory using the following commands:
 ```